wamutech/wamu-spec/papers/specification.md

 ### 3.1.
 Share splitting {#share-splitting}

-Given a secret share $x$ as input and access to the decentralized identity $I$ with secret key $sk$, the share splitting protocol proceeds as follows:
+Given a secret share $x$ as input and access to the cryptographic identity $I$ with secret key $sk$, the share splitting protocol proceeds as follows:

 1. Sample a random message $k$ (i.e. the signing share).
 2. Compute a signature $(r, s) \leftarrow \mathtt{Sig}(sk, k)$.